Pastime with Good Company

-The song
+History

 As with every man of noble birth in the Renaissance era, Henry VIII was expected to master many skills, including fencing, hunting, dancing, writing poetry, singing, and playing and composing music, and was educated accordingly as a prince.
 Henry was considered a talented composer and poet by his contemporaries.

-The song is supposed to have been played in court, along with all the other of the King's compositions.
-However, due to its simple and catchy melody, it became a popular tune and was soon afterwards interpreted frequently at English fairs, taverns and events.
+It is thought that the song may have been written for Catherine of Aragon.
+It is supposed to have been played in court, along with all the other of the King's compositions; however, due to its simple and catchy melody, it also became a popular English tune and was soon interpreted frequently at fairs, taverns and events.
 It is also believed to have been one of the favourite musical pieces of Queen Elizabeth I. The song is referred to in a number of contemporary documents and publications, attesting to its popularity, and was subject of a wide number of variants and instrumental rearrangements by different musicians in the following years.
 In the 1548 work The Complaynt of Scotland, the anonymous author mentions "Passetyme with gude companye," as being among the popular songs within the kingdom of Scotland in the early part of the 16th century.